 The ALS & Neuromuscular Center

-At the UC Irvine Health ALS & Neuromuscular Center, our dedicated specialists provide complete, personalized care to patients with neuromuscular disorders, including muscular dystrophy, Lou Gehrig's disease, myopathies and myasthenia gravis.
+The UC Irvine Health ALS & Neuromuscular Center provides complete, personalized care to patients with neuromuscular disorders, including muscular dystrophy, Lou Gehrig's disease, myopathies and myasthenia gravis.

-Complex neuromuscular conditions affect more than one million people in the United States, about 40 percent of them under age 18.
+These conditions affect more than one million people in the United States — about 40 percent of them under age 18.

-UC Irvine Health clinical neurologists and neurosciences researchers work side-by-side to diagnose these progressive diseases and to provide our patients with innovative and comprehensive treatments.
+Our dedicated, highly skilled clinical neurologists and neurosciences researchers work side-by-side to diagnose the progressive diseases and to provide our patients with innovative and comprehensive treatments.

-Working at UC Ivine Medical Center, Orange County's only university hospital, we have the most up-to-date testing methods and leading-edge treatments in the region.
+Working at UC Ivine Medical Center, Orange County's only university hospital, we use the most up-to-date testing methods and offer latest in leading-edge treatments.
 We also have access to the most current clinical trials for neuromuscular diseases.

 For more information or to schedule a consultation, please call us at 714-456-2332.